tsujan/Kvantum/Kvantum/INSTALL.md

 In some distros, you may need to be more explicit and use `cmake .. -DCMAKE_INSTALL_PREFIX=/usr` for installing Kvantum under `/usr`, in contrast to `/usr/local`.
 The latter place may not be good in Linux distros and could cause troubles later.

-NOTE: Experimental compilation of Kvantum's plugin against Qt6 can be done with `cmake .. -DENABLE_QT5=OFF`.
-For now, it lacks blurring support (which requires version 6 of `kwindowsystem`).
-When Qt6 becomes the default version of Qt in some distros, that compilation option will be set to `OFF` by default and all components of Kvantum will be compiled against Qt6.
+NOTE: You can also compile Kvantum's Qt5 plugin by using `cmake .. -DENABLE_QT5=ON`, but you need `qt5-x11extras` (or whatever the name of its dev package is in your distro) in addition to the Qt5 counterparts of the required packages.

 ## Installation